Kyushu Foodie Tour 2026

 Tour Day 6: Historic Theaters & Sweet Traditions (December 7)

-Begin your morning in Yamaga with a visit to a beautifully preserved Edo-period playhouse, known for its classic architectural style.
-Or perhaps, explore a local museum dedicated to the delicate folk art of lantern making, a craft central to the town’s identity.
+Begin your morning in Yamaga with a visit to a beautifully preserved Edo-period playhouse.
 After a local lunch in the historic town center, travel toward Fukuoka.

 In the afternoon, visit one of Japan’s most important Shinto shrines, dedicated to the deity of learning.
-While exploring the atmospheric approach to the shrine, you will have the chance to try Umegae-mochi, a toasted rice cake filled with sweet red bean paste and stamped with the pattern of a plum blossom.
-Enjoy this local delicacy paired with a bowl of whisked matcha before returning to Fukuoka for your final evening.
+Try Umegae-mochi, a toasted rice cake filled with sweet red bean paste, paired with whisked matcha before returning to Fukuoka for your final evening.

 Overnight in Fukuoka: Hotel Okura or similar

-A person's hands visible as they prepare fresh green tea leaves by hand
+A person preparing fresh green tea leaves by hand

 Departure Day: Sayonara Kyushu (December 8)